 Over the years, I’ve seen many bundles come and go.
-Some, like the latest from Groupees, follow a specific theme, while other… well, not so much.
+Some, like the latest from Groupees, follow a specific theme, while others… well, not so much.
 Since there aren’t many indie games with a steampunk theme, music and a comic book have been added to help bolster the ranks.

-With four games, four albums, one comic book and four bonus items, each unlocked at a specific sales milestone, it’s an interesting lineup for sure.
-Oh and this time there are no price tiers for its contents; cough up $1 and grab the entire thing.
+With four games, four albums, one comic book, and four bonus items, each unlocked at a specific sales milestone, it’s an interesting lineup for sure.
+Oh, and this time there are no price tiers for its contents; cough up $1 and grab the entire thing.
 Although, even if no one is forcing your hand, digging a bit deeper is recommended.
 The games alone would set you back $40 full price after all, and this way you also get a bunch of new tunes for your MP3 player.
 But enough of that – let’s have a look at the contents, games and music alike!

 Jamestown: Legend of the Lost Colony (Steam / DRM-free)

 Jamestown: Legend Of The Lost Colony is a neo-classical top-down shooter for up to 4 players, set on 17th-century British Colonial Mars.
 It features all the intensity, depth, and lovingly handcrafted pixels of a classic arcade shooter, with a modern twist: deeply-integrated cooperative gameplay.

 Greed Corp is an award winning, innovative turn-based strategy game, situated in a rich, fictional world inspired by the industrial revolutions and their destructive effects on the environment.
 Find the delicate balance between harvesting the land for resources and preserving it to stay alive.
 Will you defend your territory or sacrifice it to keep it out of enemy hands?
 Manage the finite available resources to build your army and use the collapsing terrain to your advantage.

 Vessel (Steam / DRM-free)